-Any kind of cross contamination from currency notes is a risk to human health and could lead to food poisoning and skin, respiratory and gastrointestinal infections.
-Children, pregnant women, aged and immunity compromised persons are the ones who are particularly vulnerable.
+Any kind of cross-contamination from currency notes is a risk to human health and could lead to food poisoning and skin, respiratory and gastrointestinal infections.
+Children, pregnant women, aged and immune compromised persons are the ones who are particularly vulnerable.

 Most often food vendors, especially street food vendors, prepare and serve food and collect money from patrons using the same hand.

 - food handlers, food sellers and others who come in direct contact with food must avoid handling money and food simultaneously

 - gloves must be worn when handling food and bare hands to be used for handling currency

 - after handling money hands must be thoroughly washed before touching food and vice versa